-I am very much interested to write CLI related applications as i was spending most of the time with terminal (in other hand, we can say it’s a black screen).
+I am very much interested to write CLI related applications as I am spending most of the time with terminal (in other hand, we can say it’s a black screen) for my day to day activity.

 Stack Overflow is the largest, most trusted online community for developers to learn, share their programming knowledge, and build their careers.
 It’s world’s largest developer community and allows users to ask and answer questions.